 PLEASE NOTE that even if you served on a committee during the current fiscal year, you must advise ACEC/MD of your continued interest in serving on that committee.

-See below for a complete list of committees, or check the ACEC/MD
+See below for a complete list of committees, or check with the ACEC/MD office.

 AMERICAN COUNCIL OF ENGINEERING COMPANIES/MARYLAND COMMITTEE PROGRAMS

 The newly named Transportation Committee is charged with monitoring legislation, regulations, and other activities and programs in the transportation fields, including highways, railroads, aviation, mass transit and transmission of matter through pipelines.
 The committee shall recommend positions on transportation issues to the Executive Committee.

 The Transportation Committee shall maintain contact with MDOT through attendance at relevant public meetings and participation in other activities.
 The committee should be fully aware of any proposed MDOT requirements that could significantly affect the objectives of ACEC/MD.

 Workgroups with partners from MDOT: Each committee member will be assigned a work group or two, and each workgroup should have representation from the SBE and Young Professional Committees.

 - PRD Procedures and Practices